samarmagdy120/task/README.md

 # task

-this app you can run on android, ios and web .
+This app you can run on android, ios and web .

 ## To run this App